Build a Career as a Professional Welder

 Better technical and vocational schools offer outstanding welding programs that include job placement assistance.
 They can help you to start making money soon after training.

-However, when looking for a school, search for institutions that focus more on training you to pass the welding certification tests, rather than just make you an entry-level welder.
+Welding school costs vary a lot, so do plenty of research.
+However, when looking for a school, search for institutions that focus more on training you to pass the welding certification tests, rather than just making you an entry-level welder.

 During your research, ask questions about the programs they offer, job placement, and even try and talk to past graduates to see how well they’re fairing.

 Based on these criteria, here are some top-ranked schools in the U.S.: